tejazz/patang/README.md

 Easy plug-in module for extracting product details for e-commerce websites like Flipkart and Amazon in an easy-to-read JSON format.
 It extends two implementations - with __Puppeteer__ and __DOM String__.

 ### Who Should Use This?
 This module would come in handy if one is building for some kind of a __scraping operation__ and needs to evaluate product details.
-It takes care of the logic for extracting product details for supported platforms.
+It takes care of the logic for extracting product details.

 ### Supported Platforms
 - [Flipkart](https://www.flipkart.com)